AmrBedir/LinearSystemSolver/README.md

 **Matrix Representation**: *Linear systems are often represented using matrices.
 The coefficient matrix contains the coefficients of the variables, and the constant matrix contains the constants from each equation.
 By performing matrix operations, you can solve the system.*

-**Unique Solution**: *A linear system has a unique solution when there is exactly one set of values for the variables that satisfies all equations.
+**Unique Solution**: *A linear system has a unique solution when there is exactly one set of values for the variables that satisfy all equations.
 This occurs when the system is square (the number of equations equals the number of variables) and the determinant of the coefficient matrix is nonzero.*

 **No Solution**: *A linear system has no solution when there are conflicting equations, and it's impossible to find values for the variables that satisfy all of them.*